jkoelndorfer/website/content/blog/amazon-ec2-provisioning.md

 Ansible also provides some nifty operations features: [trivially look up the value of an AWS SSM parameter][5] and [perform a rolling upgrade of your application][6].

+### Ansible as a Packer Provisioner

+Packer helpfully provides support for using Ansible as a provisioner out of the box.

 [1]: https://cloudinit.readthedocs.io/en/latest/
 [2]: https://docs.ansible.com/ansible/latest/index.html